Accessibility at Blickling Estate

 You are welcome to borrow sensory items from the Estate Barn visitor welcome, at the East Wing visitor welcome and at the entrance to the Hall to help make your visit more enjoyable.

-Options include: adjustable ear defenders (please note, the ear defenders are not toys and children should not be left alone with them), wooden easy-hold magnifier, wooden articulated caterpillar, rainbow press pop fidget toy, tangle therapy toy and a textured flashing ball.
+Options include: adjustable ear defenders (please note, the ear defenders are not toys and children should not be left alone with them), wooden easy-hold magnifier, wooden articulated caterpillar, rainbow press pop fidget toy and a tangle therapy toy.
 You can also borrow a canvas drawstring bag to carry them in.

 Visiting Blickling Hall

-The entrance to Blickling Hall is located at the front of the building.
+The entry to Blickling Hall is located at the front of the building.
 There is step-free access via ramp at the entrance which is over 150cm wide, with no handrails.
-There are double manual doors (with one door locked) which opens away from you.
-The width of the opening is 75cm.
+There are double manual doors (with one door locked) which open away from you.
+The width of the opening is 75cm, which is used as a gauge to check if personal wheelchairs and PMVs will be able to fit through the historic doorways, narrow corridors and tight turns within the house.
 There is a small lip on the threshold of the entrance with a height of more than 1.5cm.
 On arrival, a member of staff or volunteer will welcome you and be available for help and assistance.

 Discover more about Blickling Hall.